 Is Wix bad for SEO?

 Nope.
 Wix has built in a lot of search engine optimization (SEO) functionality, so you shouldn’t need third-party apps to meet your SEO needs.
 You can create custom URLs, add a meta title and description, and add alternative text to images.
-For more advanced SEO marketing skills, read this ultimate guide to SEO.

 How do I create a website for my small business?